tweag/ormolu/README.md

 ```

 Then inspect `result/log.txt` for possible problems.
 The derivation will
-also contain formatted files for inspection.
+also contain formatted `.hs` files for inspection and original inputs with
+`.hs-original` extension (those are with CPP dropped, exactly what is fed
+into Ormolu).

 ## Contributing